MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-methodology.md

 # Microsoft Compliance Score calculation (Preview)

 > [!IMPORTANT]
 > Compliance Score does not express an absolute measure of organizational compliance with any particular standard or regulation.
 It expresses the extent to which you have adopted controls which can reduce the risks to personal data and individual privacy.
 Recommendations from Compliance Score and Compliance Manager should not be interpreted as a guarantee of compliance.
+This service is currently in preview and is subject to the terms and conditions in the [Online Services Terms](https://go.microsoft.com/fwlink/?linkid=2108910).

 ## Overview